sirn/freebsd-packer/README.md

 ## Usage

-This repository is built with Atlas.
-The resulting image will be pushed to [pxfs/freebsd-10.2](https://vagrantcloud.com/pxfs/boxes/freebsd-10.2) automatically.
+The resulting image is currently published at [pxfs/freebsd-10.2](https://vagrantcloud.com/pxfs/boxes/freebsd-10.2).
 You can init Vagrant environment with the image built from this repository with:

 ```shell
 $ vagrant init pxfs/freebsd-10.2